boyter/boyter.org/content/posts/sloc-cloc-code.md

 BenchmarkMmapUtilOpen-8              500           2614086 ns/op
 ```

 Not brilliant.
 Memory maps appear to be ~26x slower.
 So what size file does make a difference then?
-A bit of experimentation and I managed to get the results to converge at about 6 MB.
+A bit of experimentation and I managed to get the results to converge at about 6 MB on my development machine which is a Surface Book 2 running in the WSL.

 ```
 $ dd if=/dev/urandom of=linuxaverage bs=6000000 count=1 && go test -bench .